ehlzi/JetBrains-Academy-Challenges-Tasks/README.md

 - Naming variables

--Use your knowledge of strings and numbers to make the assistant guess your age.
+### Use your knowledge of strings and numbers to make the assistant guess your age.

 - Arithmetic operations